 Planning for a memorable and rustic getaway near Baguio City?
-Check out Mt Kalugong Eco-Park.
+Check out Mt Kalugong Cultural Village and Eco-Park.
 Find out more in this DIY article including the best attractions and things to do.

 I just resigned from my daytime job in Manila since I could no longer bear the heat and pollution.
 I desperately wanted to unwind – to escape the hustles and bustles of urban living.
 So I decided to move back to La Trinidad.
 Although it’s a big town, the environment is way cleaner and there are lots of green spaces.